 - a) For the purposes of this guideline Remote Work which is located overseas is not International Work.
-The distinguishing factor is whether the employee is required by the Employer to perform the work overseas (International Work) or whether the Australian entity has simply agreed that the employee may perform their work from the overseas location at the employee's request if they wish to do so.
-(Remote Work). - 1.3.
-The emphasis of this guideline is on International Work and sections 2-9 are all created to assist with International Work assignments.
-Remote Work is addressed at section 10.
+The distinguishing factor is whether the employee is required by the Employer to perform the work overseas (International Work) or whether the Australian entity has simply agreed that the employee may perform their work from the overseas location at the employee's request if they wish to do so (Remote Work). - 1.3.
+International Work is addressed in sections 2-9.
+Remote Work is addressed in section 10.